All Episodes

 It was horrible.

-It was absolutely horrible, and thank God it turned it out okay, and I'm hoping for Vanessa, obviously, as well.
+And I'm hoping for Vanessa, obviously, as well.

 I mean, but until you hear the coast is clear, you don't know.

-I don't know what it is this maybe somebody can call in and explain to me why liberals love totalitarian dictatorships.
+Maybe somebody can call in and explain to me why liberals love totalitarian dictatorships because I'm not getting it.

-I mean, CNN literally tweeted out an article with the title, Kim Jong-un's sister is stealing the show at the winter Olympics.
+I mean, CNN literally tweeted out an article with the title, Kim Jong-un's sister is stealing the show at the Winter Olympics.

 All she did was show up.